For consumers For business

 Labour conditions

 Urban Outfitters describes itself as “dedicated to inspiring customers through a unique combination of product, creativity and cultural understanding”.
 But how much does the brand care about the workers across its supply chain?
-In its response to the California Transparency in Supply Chains Act, Urban Outfitters briefly outlines some of its labour policies, including its third-party auditing processes and commitment to not use child or slave labour.
+In its response to the California Transparency in Supply Chains Act, Urban Outfitters briefly outlines some of its labour policies, including its third-party auditing processes and commitment not to use child or slave labour.

 Animal welfare

-Overall rating: Not Good Enough
+Overall rating: ‘Not Good Enough’

 Note that Good On You ratings consider hundreds of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.